Duxah/FreePCB-2/README.md

 * When routing copper traces, you can place vias on vertex on the fly by pressing the F button

+* You can switch the window from the PCB editor to the schematic editor by selecting the pin of the part on the PCB and pressing F9

+* Completed the Alignment menu item located at the top of the window in the main menu.
+Select the first pin, then select the second pin, then select from the Alignment menu what you want to do with the position of the second pin (By previous ... or Per 45 deg ... items).
+Or like this: Select the first pin, then select the second pin, then select the third pin, then select from the Alignment menu to make with the position of the third pin (To place between ... or Midpoint into ... items)

 `Schematic Constructor-1.2:`

 * You can disable JPEG images from being inverted when printed.
 For example, when you have a background scheme in JPEG format, you can make yourself a dark theme by inverting the colors of the picture (menu File-> Polyline picture-> Invert).
 In the PDF print dialog box, check the Disable inversion of pictures checkbox, in this case there will be no color inversion in the PDF file